AlejandroGomezFrieiro/alejandrogomezfrieiro.github.io/content/topics/rust/rust.md

 title: Rust
 tags: [rust]
 ---
-Rust is a blazingly fast () programming language
+Rust is a blazingly fast (their claim, not mine) programming language, with safety as one of its main features.

+# Type system
+Rust's type system allows its com